 You’re not going to humiliate someone into coming in on time; that’s never happened.
 Show respect.
 Take the employee aside or schedule a private meeting with them where you are going to voice your concerns and try to put together a plan that’s hopefully going to help get that chronically late employee back on track.

 The first thing you need to do is try to get to the root of the problem.
-Why is this person constantly coming in late?
+Why is this person constantly coming in late for work?
 There needs to be a reason for it.
 It’s rare to find a situation in which an employee simply comes in late on purpose in an effort to get under their manager’s skin.
 There’s probably some type of underlying problem or reason behind his or her lack of punctuality.

 Your job now is to strike up a conversation in order to find out what is leading to these late arrivals.
 Make sure that you are calm and that you’re not attacking your employee.
 This is why you need to not wait to address the problem.